TimBurg/MA_thesis_markdown/source/07_theory.md

 However, for the general understanding the optimality conditions are of more avail.

-Firstly, since integrating a value of 1 over a region, a volume constraint is easily added with a parameter $m$ that dictates how much of the design domain is to be void:
+Since integrating the phase field over a region gives the volume, a volume constraint is imposed by requiring said integral to be equal to a parameter $m$ which then dictates how much of the design domain is allowed to be material:
 $$\int_\Omega \varphi dx = m \cdot \text{vol}(\Omega)$$

-Notice that values in the intermediate range of $\varphi$ contribute a lesser volume.
+Notice that values in the intermediate range of $\varphi$ distort this relationship.
-However, these values, as they only occur in the interfacial region, will be forced to occupy a small portion of the domain.
+However, since they only occur in the interfacial region that will be forced to occupy a neglible portion of the domain, this is can be neglected.

 For the reading convenience we stipulate the requirements on $\varphi$ in the following space:
 $$\mathcal{G}^m = \big\{\varphi \in H^1(\Omega, \mathbb{R})) \quad \big| \quad 0\leq \varphi \leq 1 \quad \text{and} \quad \int_\Omega \varphi dx = m \cdot \text{vol}(\Omega) \big\}$$